Jeanette Vondersaar: Dance career

 Vondersaar was selected for Harkness Youth Dancers, a junior company of Harkness Ballet, in 1968.
 After a debut in Central Park, the company of 17 dancers toured throughout New York, New Jersey, New England, Pennsylvania, Virginia and Texas in 1969 and 1970.

-While with the troupe, Vondersaar was photographed by Jack Robinson for an Isadora Duncan-inspired fashion feature published in Vogue (August 1969).
+While with the troupe, she was photographed by Jack Robinson for an Isadora Duncan-inspired fashion feature published in Vogue (August 1969).

 When Harkness Youth Dancers became the new Harkness Ballet, Vondersaar was made a featured soloist.
 (The first Harkness Ballet, founded in 1964 with core members from Joffrey Ballet, was dissolved in 1970 and re-established using dancers trained at Harkness House.)
 The company toured Europe before a 1972 U.S. debut at the Kennedy Center in Washington D.C.
 Vondersaar danced the world premiere of the revamped company's Firebird ballet, choreographed by Brian MacDonald, at the event.
 The company disbanded permanently the following year.

-After a year with Zürich Opera Ballet, she joined The Dutch National Ballet as a soloist in 1976.
+After a year with Zürich Opera Ballet, Vondersaar joined The Dutch National Ballet as a soloist in 1976.
 Her rise to principal dancer came shortly afterward.

 Vondersaar took the lead in many classical ballets, including Swan Lake, The Sleeping Beauty, Cinderella, Giselle, Romeo and Juliet, Apollo, Ètudes, Theme and Variations, The Firebird, and pas de deux from Le Corsaire and Don Quixote.
 She also performed modern works: Martha Graham's Lamentation and Diversion of Angels, as well as pieces by the company's three resident choreographers Rudi van Dantzig's Onder Mijne Voeten (Under My Feet); Toer van Schayk's Life and Faun, and Hans van Manen's Pose and 5 Tangos.

 As part of a special production in 1978, she danced three performances of Faun with Rudolf Nureyev.

 An illustrated book, Cry of the Firebird, Jeanette Vondersaar, Profile of a Dancer.
 An Album in 5 Parts was published in 1977.
 It covers her career from childhood musical appearances to her position as a soloist with Dutch National Ballet.